 For example, we call your creditor to make an offer on a $10,000 in debt.
 Which offer do you think your creditor will be most likely to accept: no money upfront or $1,000 upfront?
 Clearly, we have a better chance to stop wage garnishment with the cash offer.
 That's how it works.

 The difference lies in how the relief is set up and its effect on your credit score.
 With debt consolidation, payments are made to your creditors as soon as you start making payments on the plan.
 Over time, that will help improve your credit score.
 With debt settlement, your settlement company will negotiate with your credit card company once you save about half of your credit card balance in a dedicated account.
 Your credit score won't move until sometime after that when the debt is negotiated and paid off.

 Of course, in either case, once you have paid the debt, you need to check your credit reports to make sure it is properly listed as "paid in full."

 Well, there's good news and bad news.

 The good news is that, yes, you can consolidate bills even when you're unemployed.
 It can still be a good plan.

 The bad news is that the best debt consolidation options won't be available to you.
 Without a reliable source of income, lenders won't be willing to give you a low-interest debt consolidation loan due to the risk it would pose.
 But there is another option: you can consolidate your debt by transferring your loan balance to a credit card with a low introductory interest rate.
 In that case, you will need to have a plan to pay off your debt within 12 to 18 months, or you could face very high-interest rates on your remaining balance.

-In the case of a debt consolidation plan, you need to prove your ability to make the required monthly payments; that's what makes being unemployed such an obstacle.
-On the other hand, if you're not unemployed but self-employed, with a verifiable source of steady income, that's a different story.
+With a debt consolidation plan, you need to prove your ability to make the required monthly payments.
+That's what makes being unemployed such an obstacle.
+However, if you're self-employed, with a verifiable source of steady income, that's a different story.
 You shouldn't have a problem lowering your interest rate and payments through a debt consolidation loan.